John Peter (composer)

-John Peter is an Indian film score and soundtrack composer who has predominantly scored music for Tamil films.
+John Peter is an Indian film composer and producer who has predominantly scored music for Tamil films.

 Career

 Peter worked as a bureaucrat before first working as a musician on Prathi Gnayiru 9 Manimudhal 10.30 Varai (2006), which had a delayed release.
 He subsequently went on to work closely with Harikumar who gave him the chance to compose the songs for Madurai Sambavam (2009) and Bodinayakanur Ganesan (2011).
-Similarly, Vadivudaiyan gave him the chance to work on two films, Kanniyum Kaalaiyum Sema Kadhal and Sowkarpettai (2015), which became Peter's most high profile projects.
+Similarly, Vadivudaiyan gave him the chance to work on two films, Kanniyum Kaalaiyum Sema Kadhal and Sowkarpettai (2015), which became Peter's most high-profile projects.
 In 2015, he also worked on the Vijay Vasanth-starrer Vanna Jigina, produced by N. Linguswamy.